 This chart shows the frequency with which residents in the community report that they digitally interact with K-12 institutions.
-Examining the digital interaction of residents and the digital communications tools used by higher education institutions can help identify ways to increase the online presence of these institutions.
+Examining the digital interaction of residents, and the digital communications tools used by K-12 institutions, can help identify ways to increase the online presence of these institutions.